An example of a product analytics dashboard showing checkout conversion rates.

 • Customer success, to monitor engagement and inform customer conversations on how to use the product more efficiently.

-• Product management, to make decisions about the product roadmap, and for a better understanding of who your customers are and how they interact with your product.
+• Product managementis used to make decisions about the product roadmap and to better understand who your customers are and how they interact with your product.

 • Engineering, to identify and prioritize problematic gaps or areas of friction